pactus-project/pactus.org/website/learn/blockchain/validator/index.md

 - **Public Key** is the Validator's public key.
 - **Number** is a sequential and unique number assigned to each validator when it is created for the first time.
   The validator number is used to calculate the [state hash]({{ site.baseurl }}/learn/blockchain/state-hash) of the blockchain.
-- **Sequence** increases every time a transaction is sent from a validator.
-This protects the validator against replay attacks, where a previously committed transaction is broadcasted again.
 - **Stake** holds the Validator's stake or the amount of Pactus coins locked or "staked" by the Validator.
 - **Bonding Height** is the last block height that the validator is bonded some stake.
 - **Unbonding Height** is the block height that the validator is unbonded.